Haemophilus b conjugate (PRP-T) vaccine

 What is haemophilus b conjugate (PRP-T) vaccine?

-Haemophilus B is a type of influenza (flu) caused by bacteria.
-Haemophilus B bacteria can can cause breathing problems or meningitis, and these infections can be fatal.
+Haemophilus influenzae type B (Hib) is a bacteria that can cause serious illness, including breathing problems or meningitis.
+Hib infection usually affects children and can be fatal.

 The vaccine works by exposing your child to a small amount of the bacteria or a protein from the bacteria, which causes the body to develop immunity to the disease.
 This vaccine will not treat an active infection that has already developed in the body, and will not protect against other types of influenza.